MaxvanderWerf/HomePage/README.md

 ### Project 1 - [Script to Automatically Download and Set Desktop Wallpaper](https://github.com/MaxvanderWerf/Unsplash_IMG_Downloader)
 * Written a script that automatically downloads and sets a new desktop wallpaper for me everyday
 * Using Selenium, the script opens Unsplash.com and searches for wallpapers by randomly selecting a searchterm from a list to add some variety
-* The script then downloads the wallpapers from Unsplash.com
+* The script then downloads the images using the selected searchterm (such as 'Nature' or 'Utrecht')
 * Finally, the script automatically sets the desktop background
 * Using a batch file and Windows Task Manager, this script is executed daily to provide me with a fresh new background everyday